aratidgr8/coding-problems-js-java-py/README.md

 ## This repository is of help to anyone who is?

-- Anyone who is currently preparing for coding interviews / programming interviews
+- Currently preparing for coding interviews / programming interviews

-- Anyone who wants to improve their problem solving / coding skills in general (coding interviews are a good way to practice these skills)
+- Who wants to improve their problem solving / coding skills in general